 The Glass Cockpit layout is tailored to the integrated flight and navigation suite DYNON AVIONICS SkyView.
-In addition to navigational and moving map functions, the system provides primary flight data and engine/vehicle monitoring.
+In addition to navigational and moving map functions, the system provides primary flight data and relevant engine/vehicle monitoring.
 It is of utmost importance to read and understand the operators manual and to become familiar with the system before operation.
-In case of a system failure, a 2 1⁄2" (47mm) altimeter, air speed indicator and rotor speed indicator are provided as back-up instrumentation.
+In case of a system failure, a 2 1⁄4" (47mm) altimeter, air speed indicator and rotor speed indicator are provided as back-up instrumentation.

 Depending on the chosen instrumentation and optional equipment, the depicted panels on the following pages may vary.
+Note that the standard or back-up compass is mounted to the glare shield.